By Alyse Bacine

 Connecting with the Inner Child

-Many people misunderstand how to connect with their inner child.
+Many people misunderstand the concept of embracing your inner child.
 This process doesn't mean infantilizing yourself or indulging in regression.
 Instead, it involves creating an internal relationship between your mature adult self and the aspects of yourself that remain wounded or developmentally fixed at earlier stages.
 This connection involves:

 • Developing the capacity to witness your patterns with compassionate awareness